dileepkumar2626/Face-Anime-AI/README.md

 **Face → Anime AI** is an unpaired image-to-image translation system.
 At its core is a **CycleGAN** trained from scratch on a real-face domain and an anime-face domain, with no paired examples required.
-The API also ships a second, pretrained option — **AnimeGANv2 (face_paint_512_v2)** — so a user can compare the custom model against a well-known reference model from a single interface.
+The API also ships a second option, **Anime2 V2** — the AnimeGANv2 (`face_paint_512_v2`) generator
+architecture with its pretrained weights re-hosted as our own checkpoint — so a user can compare the from-scratch CycleGAN against a well-known reference model from a single interface.

 ```text
                     ┌─────────────────────┐